rohan-ssingh/identifying_code_problems_in_guides/README.md

 This tool analyzes a website's source code to check its embedded URLs and code to see if it is possibly a website used for phishing.
 It takes in a site's URL along with its HTML code, and then converts it into an embedding, and then uses a convolutional neural network, trained on data from Alexa, to see if it could possibly be related to phishing usage.
 It achieved a pretty high accuracy compared to other methods.

+6. Sajadi, A., Le, B., Nguyen, A. et al. Do LLMs consider security? an empirical study on responses to programming questions.
+Empir Software Eng 30, 101 (2025). https://doi.org/10.1007/s10664-025-10658-6

+Useful paper that dives into how good various modern LLMs are at detecting security issues such as SQL injection, SSL verification, and other issues that may present itself when 1. a user asks an LLM chatbot for feedback on their code and 2. whenever the chatbot is generating code itself.
+The results found that all chatbot versions were NOT good at detecting issues (achieving accuracies under 35%), meaning that there needs to be some form of security issue detection.